Skip to main contentArrow Right

 How does CIAM work?

-Robust CIAM solutions are adaptable to an app's specific needs and its developers' preferences.
-They may provide a wide range of security, identity verification and authentication tools, such as:
+Robust CIAM solutions are highly adaptable, designed to meet an app’s specific needs and developers' preferences.
+They offer a wide range of tools for security, identity verification, and authentication, including:

 • Customer registration and profile creation

-• Support for a wide range of customer authentication protocols and methods
+• Support for a variety of authentication protocols and methods

 • Self-service account management